Your Ad Here

 History

-The following information comes via Ed Bommer: The American Dock Company was founded by Alfred J. Pouch in 1872, before the Baltimore & Ohio Railroad arrived on Staten Island.
 At this early date, American Dock consisted of Piers 1-5 as well as warehouse space.
 Over the decades, the management of American Dock's would change a few times.

 In several other New York Times articles located by this author dated from the summer of 1906; it was revealed that the American Dock Company suffered numerous fires in their cotton storage facilities, more specifically no less than four fires in an eight week time span, of which those fires destroyed six of those warehouses.
 One might think this would be the work of an arsonist, but according to the Fire Marshal this series of fires were not arson, but more probably careless workers.

 As there were extremely few or no electric lights in older style structures of this era, kerosene lanterns were used for portable illumination, and you can very well guess, cotton bales are very flammable.
-Cotton bales can smolder for days and sometimes weeks in the center of the bale, without being detected visually on the outside.
+Cotton bales can smolder for days, and sometimes weeks in the center of the bale, without being detected visually on the outside.
 Most logically, what probably occurred was that a warehouse caught fire, and the fire extinguished in due course.
 Some salvageable cotton bales were transferred to another warehouse, while repairs commenced on the fire damaged structure.
 The salvaged bales themselves may have appeared to be normal, but deep inside, they were smoldering.
 Within a few days, they would erupt into flames and take out that warehouse too.

 As a result of these fires, insurance premiums skyrocketed for cotton storage and directly affected New York Dock and Bush Terminal who were also in the business of storing cotton.
-Insurance was cancelled outright for American Dock, but as a result of these fires, Bush Terminal and New York Dock had to enter into agreement with the New York Fire Insurance Exchange, to make their warehouses fire resistant, install sprinkler systems, etc..
+Insurance was canceled outright for American Dock, but as a result of these fires, Bush Terminal and New York Dock had to enter into agreement with the New York Fire Insurance Exchange, to make their warehouses fire resistant, install sprinkler systems, etc..

 In another twist on this fire hazard, the Pouch Brothers (who would own Pouch Terminal of which is discussed in another chapter on this website) offered to purchase American Dock properties, as from it's lack of stated position, appeared that it would retire from the cotton storage business.
 It turns out F. P. Pouch was president of the American Dock Company during this time.